readjfb/CLI-Docstringer/README.md

 # CLI-Docstringer
 CLI Application to automatically generate docstrings for Python code using OpenAI's Codex engine.
 Note- You need to have your own API key to use this tool, as the Codex engine is in a closed beta.

+All docstrings found in this project were automatically generated using the tool!

 ## Usage
 1. Install dependencies as needed
 2. Add API key to local bash environment variable using `export OPENAI_API_KEY="<key>`